rajeevkarn/cmem-docker/README.md

 ## Requirements

-You should have at least 6GB of RAM available to run CMEM docker.
+You should have at least 6GB of RAM available to run Corporate Memory docker.

 You need to have the following software set up: